isuckatcs/abicorn-on-graduation-ceremony/README.md

 ## 🦄 Get Started 🦄

-This guide assumes that the project is being built on Linux* but equivalent steps can be performed on any other operating system.
+This guide assumes that the project is being built on Linux but equivalent steps can be performed on any other operating system.

-1. Clone the third-party dependencies
+1. Install CMake 3.13.4 or newer
     ```
-    git submodule init && git submodule update
-    ```

-2. Install CMake 3.13.4 or newer
-    ```
     apt-get install cmake
     ```

-3. Create a build directory for LLVM and enter that directory
+2. Install LLVM and Clang
     ```
-    mkdir third-party/llvm/build && cd third-party/llvm/build
+    apt-get install llvm clang
     ```

-4. Configure and build the Clang Tools dependency
+    The project requires **LLVM 17.0.0**.
+Later versions are not guaranteed to work, while older versions are guaranteed to not work.

+3. Create a build directory and enter that directory
     ```
-    cmake ../llvm                                                \
-      -DLLVM_ENABLE_PROJECTS="clang"           \
-      -DLLVM_TARGETS_TO_BUILD="host"                             \
-      -DCMAKE_BUILD_TYPE=MinSizeRel &&                           \
-    cmake --build .
-    ```

-5. Create a build directory and enter that directory
-    ```
     mkdir build && cd build
     ```

-6. Configure and build the project
+4. Configure and build the project
    ```
-   cmake ../ -DLLVM_BUILD_DIR="../third-party/llvm/build" && cmake --build .
+   cmake path/to/repo/root && cmake --build .
    ```

 To run the tests, proceed with these following optional steps.

-7. Install Python 3.10 or newer
+5. Install Python 3.10 or newer
     ```
     apt-get install python
     ```

-8. Install the required dependencies
+6. Install the required dependencies
     ```
-    pip install lit
+    pip install -r ./test/requirements.txt
     ```

-9. Run the `unit` target with CMake
+7. Run the `test` target with CMake
     ```
-    cmake --build . --target unit
+    cmake --build . --target test
     ```

-10. Run the `test` target with CMake
+To run the unit tests, proceed with the following still optional steps.

+8. Clone the third-party dependencies
     ```
-    cmake --build . --target test
+    git submodule init && git submodule update
     ```

-\* tested on Ubuntu 22.04.3 LTS
+9. Enable building the unit tests with CMake
+    ```
+    cmake -DBUILD_UNIT_TESTS=On .
+    ```

+10. Run the `unit` target with CMake
+    ```
+    cmake --build . --target unit
+    ```

 ## 🎓 Running the Tool 🎓